 Transactions Motive

-In line with the quantity theory of money, people demand money because it is the medium of exchange and use to carry out everyday transactions.
+In line with the quantity theory of money, people demand money because it is the medium of exchange used to carry out everyday transactions.
 The transaction demand for money arises from the needs of personal and business exchanges.
-The transaction demand for money is proportional to income (as assumed by quantity theory of money).
+The transaction demand for money is proportional to income (as assumed by the quantity theory of money).
 The relationship between transaction demand for money and income level can be mathematically expressed as

 $$L_T = kY \qquad … (i)$$